 Can I use the Direct Access Scheme for drugs law cases?

-It may be possible for you to instruct one of our drugs barristers directly.
-Get in touch with our clerk’s room to find out whether or not your case is suitable for the Direct Access Scheme.
+Contact us via our clerks’ room to find out whether or not your case is suitable for the Direct Access Scheme.

 Their reputation for excellence is demonstrated by involvement in almost every recent major serious trial